TheInfamousToTo/plex-suggester/README.md

   All like/dislike actions require a valid JWT token.
 - **UI Cleanup:**
   Like/Dislike buttons no longer display emojis, for a cleaner look.
+- **Frontend User ID:**
+  Each user gets a unique, persistent ID stored in their browser.
+JWTs are generated server-side using this ID as the `sub` claim.
+- **No Secret in Frontend:**
+  JWT secrets are never exposed to the frontend.
+All JWTs are issued by the backend.

 ---